Free At-Home COVID-19 Tests from the Federal Government:

 Medical Mutual’s top priority is the health and wellbeing of our members.
-We are closely monitoring the recent novel coronavirus disease 2019 (COVID-19) outbreak.
-It’s important to know the precautions and safety measures you can take to protect you and your family.
+We continue to monitor news and developments related to COVID-19.

 Telehealth (Telemedicine) Appointments

 Telehealth (telemedicine) visits are covered just like other medically necessary office visits.
 They are for patients needing routine care for chronic or general health conditions, including behavioral health.
-Visits are primarily scheduled between patients and healthcare providers who already have an established relationship.
-During the current state of emergency in Ohio, Medical Mutual is waiving the requirement that telehealth (telemedicine) visits have a visual encounter.
-Therefore, telephonic visits, in addition to web or app, will be covered at this time.
+Telephonic visits, in addition to visits through the web or mobile app, will be covered.

-For members covered by self-funded plans, benefits may be different and you should verify your coverage.
-If you have questions about your plan’s telehealth (telemedicine) coverage, check your benefit documents by logging in to My Health Plan or call Customer Care using the phone number listed on your ID card.
+For members covered by self-funded plans, benefits may be different, and you should verify your coverage.
+If you have questions about your plan’s telehealth (telemedicine) coverage, check your benefit documents by logging in to My Health Plan or calling Medical Mutual Customer Care at the number listed on your ID card.

 Medical Mutual members have 180 days from the date they receive the original denial notice to file an appeal of a denied claim, requested service or eligibility.
 As we are currently in a national emergency period, there is an important note about that timing.